Activist investor Starboard nominates directors to Box Inc's board

-Activist investor Starboard Value LP launched a proxy battle on Monday to take greater control of cloud services provider Box Inc (BOX.N) as it nominated four directors for election to the company's board.
+(Reuters) -Activist investor Starboard Value LP launched a proxy battle on Monday to take greater control of cloud services provider Box Inc as it nominated four directors for election to the company’s board.

 Starboard, which owns about 8% of Box, earlier said the company had failed to capitalize on the work-from-home trend during the COVID-19 pandemic, falling behind its cloud computing peers.